-As we enter the first odd night tonight, below is an edited post from a few years back on 3 quick tips.
+As we enter the first odd night tonight, below is an edited post from a few years back on three quick tips.

 For many of us, tonight is the 21st night of Ramaḍān.
-In one of these nights, there is a period of time where our worship will be equivalent to 1000 months or 83 years of worship!
-I just want to mention 3 practical tips:
+In one of these nights, there is a period of time where our worship will be equivalent to one thousand months or eighty three years of worship!
+I just want to mention three practical tips:

-1) Reduce distractions – There are so many distractions in the form of phones, watsapp messages, long iftar parties, TV etc etc. I know it’s tempting to check social media at night (slightly guilty of this myself!) but what is supposed to be a quick 2 minute browse easily becomes a 15 minute video or random discussion.
+1) Reduce distractions – There are so many distractions in the form of phones, whatsapp messages, long iftar parties, TV etc etc. I know it’s tempting to check social media at night (slightly guilty of this myself!) but what is supposed to be a quick two minute browse easily becomes a fifteen minute video or random discussion.

 In these nights, every moment is valuable and so we should aim to reduce (ideally ‘remove’) these distractions to gain the most benefit.